Overview

 27.1

-This mode will be offered pending successful commissioning.
-SAM uses special aperture masks in the pupil wheel to obtain the very highest angular resolution at the diffraction limit.
-There are currently 4 masks available on CONICA, with different characteristics (i.e. number of holes and configuration).
+SAM uses special aperture masks in the pupil wheel toobtain the very highest angular resolution at the diffraction limit.
+There are currently 4 masks available in CONICA, with different characteristics (i.e. number of holes and hole configuration).
 When used correctly, these masks transform the single 8-m telescope pupil into a sparse interferometer array, and it is therefore necessary to understand the principles of optical interferometry and in particular the recovery of complex Fourier data (amplitudes and phases) from the Fizeau interference patterns that result.
 A full explanation of the mathematical techniques necessary to do this task is beyond the scope of the present document.
-The interested users is advised to consult sources form the open literature concerning aperture masking.
-More information will be posted on the NaCo web pages once the mode is fully commissioned and put into operations.
+Interested users are advised to consult sources form the open literature concerning aperture masking.

 Cube mode